-Table A-24 srvctl config listener Parameters
+Table A-37 srvctl config listener Command Parameters

-Parameter Description -listener listener_name -asmlistener -leaflistener The name of a specific listener name or the type of listener (Oracle ASM or Leaf Node).
+Parameter Description -listener listener_name - The name of a special smlistener -leaflistener Leaf Node).
+The name of a specific listener name or the type of listener (Oracle ASM or Leaf Node).
 If you do not specify this parameter, then SRVCTL displays the configuration for the default database listener. -all Print detailed configuration information.